elgalu/docker-selenium/README.md

 ### Run

-In general add `sudo` only if needed in your environment and `--privileged` or `-v /dev/shm:/dev/shm` if you really need it like when [Chrome crashes](https://github.com/elgalu/docker-selenium/issues/20) during your high gpu intensive tests.
+1. Pull the image and run the container

         docker pull elgalu/selenium:2.53.0g

         docker run --rm -ti --name=grid -p 4444:24444 -p 5920:25900 \
             -v /dev/shm:/dev/shm -e VNC_PASSWORD=hola elgalu/selenium:2.53.0g

-Make sure `docker run` finishes via active wait with below command.
-This is **mandatory** before start running your tests!
-Note `grid` is the name of the container:
+2. Wait until the grid starts properly before starting the tests _(Optional but recommended)_

         docker exec grid wait_all_done 30s

-Selenium should be up and running at http://localhost:4444/wd/hub open the web page to confirm is running but if you are using Mac (OSX) `localhost` won't work! find out the correct IP through `boot2docker ip` or `docker-machine ip default`.
+After this, Selenium should be up and running at `http://localhost:4444/wd/hub`.
+Open the url in your browser to confirm it is running.
+If you are using Mac (OSX) `localhost` won't work!
+Find out the correct IP through `boot2docker ip` or `docker-machine ip default`.

+**Notes:**
+ * Add `sudo` only if needed in your environment
+ * Add `--privileged` or `-v /dev/shm:/dev/shm` if you really need it.
+For example when [Chrome crashes](https://github.com/elgalu/docker-selenium/issues/20) during your high gpu intensive tests.

 #### Stop
 Shutdown gracefully